alextran13/BellaBeat-Capstone-project/README.md

 * Compresensiveness: The data covers sleep habits, daily intensity of activity, durations of those sleep and activities, and calories changes.
 * Currentness: Data was recorded from April 12, 2016 to May 12, 2026
 * Citation: Unknown
+* Limitations:
+          Datasets only has a sample size of 30 therefore any relationships established from this datasets will have a low confidence level.
+          Data was collected in 2016 so it has been outdated.
+Any habits or prequencies of these habits of users have most likely changed.
+          Finally, this data contains daily sleep, activity - habits which is formed after a long time.
+Only 2-month-duration of data is most likely not enough to make conclusive patterns, and therefore not enough for business decisions for a long run.

+#### Data preparation
+Download the datasets using the link on Kaggle above.
+After that, create tables daily_activity and sleep_day using PostgreSQL Pgadmin4 and import the main tables daily_activity and sleep_day in csv format using import function in PostgreSQL.

+`CREATE TABLE daily_activity
+(
+   "Bellabeat_Id" bigint,
+    "ActivityDate" date,
+    "TotalSteps" bigint,
+    "TotalDistance" numeric,
+    "TrackerDistance" numeric,
+    "LoggedactivitiesDistance" numeric,
+    "VeryActiveDistance" numeric,
+    "ModeratelyActiveDistance" numeric,
+    "LightActiveDistance" numeric,
+    "SedentaryActiveDistance" numeric,
+    "VeryActiveMinutes" integer,
+    "FairlyActiveMinutes" integer,
+    "LightlyActiveMinutes" integer,
+    "SedentaryMinutes" integer,
+    "Calories" integer
+    )`

 ## Process